amineBagh/TenStep_Project/README.md

 ![GNN Image](/read_img/3.png)

 *Explanation:*
-GNNs are used to model complex relationships and dependencies in the data.
+I use GNNs to model complex relationships and dependencies in the data.
 In this case, the fluctuating loss indicates the model is not yet able to make accurate predictions, primarily due to data limitations.

 ---